metrix0/imenu/ROADMAP.md

 # To Do

 - Research more into the pains about digital menu
-- Add Jest to the Tech Stack for Unit testing only
-  - bring the Py scripts to here so you're able to run manual tests (solidify for future branch pulls, documentation for testing?)

 ## Backlog
 - add localStorage on cartStore.ts to persist cart
-- Move all this stuff to a proper To Do + Roadmap APP
-- Add unitary tests (there are some Py scripts)
 - Change all tech infrastructure emails to only 1 centralized new gmail